AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 Operating system level monitoring is required to run an AEM MongoDB cluster.

-Ganglia is a good example of such a system and it provides a picture on the range and detail of information required which goes beyond basic health metrics like CPU, load average, and free disk space.
+Ganglia is a good example of such a system and it provides a picture of the range and detail of information required which goes beyond basic health metrics like CPU, load average, and free disk space.
 To diagnose issues, lower-level information such as entropy pool levels, CPU I/O Wait, sockets in FIN_WAIT2 state are required.

 ### Log Aggregation {#log-aggregation}